SummaryRead the full fact sheet

 Around 25 per cent of people with ME/CFS will have a mild form and be able to get to school or work either part-time or fulltime, while reducing other activities.
-About 50 per cent will have a moderate to severe form and not be able to get to school or work.
-Another 25 per cent will experience severe ME and be housebound or bedbound.
+About 50 per cent will have a moderate to severe form of ME/CFS and not be able to get to school or work.
+Another 25 per cent will experience severe ME/CFS and have to stay at home or in bed.

 Because ME/CFS is a very complex, multi-system, chronic illness, many other symptoms will occur and must be present for diagnosis.
 These include:

-- neuro-cognitive problems (new difficulties in thinking, concentrating, memory loss, vision, clumsiness, muscle twitching or tingling)
+- problems with thinking, concentrating, memory loss, vision, clumsiness, muscle twitching or tingling (sometimes called ‘neurocognitive problems’)

 - disrupted sleep